ConjureLabs/route/README.md

 })
 ```

-You can also set these in `routes.json` files in the route tree.
+You can also set these in `routes.json` or `routes.js` files in the route tree.
 Configuration is resolved, and any inline configuration will override resolved values.

 ```
 .